-World Language (2 credits) - Beginning with the class of 2016, students must complete two (2) credits of the same World Language.
+World Language (2 credits) - Students must complete two (2) credits of the same World Language.

 One online learning experience required (class to be determined).

 Total Required Credits - 18

 You may elect the remaining four (4) credits according to your own personal educational goals.
 Students transferring in from other schools may have their requirements adjusted to reflect their previous system's structure of classes.